Elizabeth Pierce Blegen: Academic career

 In her first year at Vassar, Pierce met Ida Thallon, who was to have a profound influence on her life and work.
 Thallon was a professor in the Department of Greek and Roman Studies, who taught Pierce Greek and Latin as a freshman.
 It is not known exactly when the two women formed a romantic relationship, but when Pierce returned to Vassar to teach art history in 1915 after leaving for graduate work at Columbia University, she and Thallon started living in adjacent rooms in Davison House on campus, and by the late 1910s, they were known to their families and friends as a couple.

 From 1915 until 1922, Pierce taught Art History at Vassar and worked as an assistant curator at Vassar's Art Gallery.
 She was granted her PhD from Columbia in 1922.
 Her PhD dissertation continued her work from her Master's on Pollio.
-She travelled to Greece with Thallon in 1921, a trip which inspired her to enroll in the American School of Classical Studies (ASCSA).
+She travelled to Greece with Thallon in 1921, a trip which inspired her to enroll in the American School of Classical Studies at Athens (ASCSA).

 Pierce attended ASCSA from 1922 to 1923 where she became friends with the school's director, Bert Hodge Hill, and archaeologist Carl Blegen, who taught prehistory and general topography classes at the school.
 Pierce and Blegen's friendship quickly turned into romance and Blegen proposed marriage; Pierce initially accepted but then broke off the engagement as she did not wish to end her relationship with Thallon.
 Pierce returned to the United States and spent the spring of 1924 working with Gisela Richter at the Metropolitan Museum of Art.

 Meanwhile, a plan was formed by Blegen, Pierce, and Hodge Hill (who appears to have had unreciprocated romantic feelings for Blegen) that Hodge Hill and Thallon would marry at the same time as Pierce and Blegen, and the four would live together; Thallon agreed on condition that she and Pierce would continue to travel and spend time together away from their husbands, and the two couples married in 1924.